manas-mukherjee/MLTools/src/mlnd-projects/Capstone/diabetes/proposal.md

 ### Benchmark Model

-* Benchmark-1 : Naive Model
+* **Benchmark-1 : Naive Model**

 Since 500 out of 768 individuals don't have diabetes, so we would consider this an unbalanced dataset.
 A naive benchmark model for this problem would be to predict that none of the patients have diabeties.

-* Benchmark-2 : Domain Knowledge based
+* **Benchmark-2 : Domain Knowledge based**

     According wikipedia "They have the highest prevalence of type 2 diabetes in the world, much more than is observed in other U.S. populations".

     Type 2 diabetes (formerly called non-insulin-dependent, or adult-onset) results from the body’s ineffective use of insulin.
-    Type 2 diabetes comprises the majority of people with diabetes around the world, and is largely the result of excess body weight and physical inactivity.
+    **Type 2 diabetes comprises the majority of people with diabetes around the world, and is largely the result of excess body weight and physical inactivity.**

-    Reference
-    http://www.diabetesincontrol.com/body-mass-index-and-type-2-diabetes-risk/
+    According to several legitimate source, Type-2 diabetes is correlated with obesesity and/or BMI.
+    Following article suggests that **Overweight was defined as having a body mass index between 25 and 29.9**. http://www.diabetesincontrol.com/body-mass-index-and-type-2-diabetes-risk/

+    We'll consider the average(27.5) of the above BMI range(25 to 29.9) as a threashold of this domain knowledge based model.
+    If a patient's BMI is above 27.5 then this model will diagnosis 'diabetes'.

 ### Evaluation Metrics